Woman wearing a waist trainer belt

 If you weigh yourself every day while waist training and notice a drop on the scale, we hate to break it to you: it's unlikely that you've lost actual fat.
 Instead, it's probably water weight, since the device may make you sweat more than you typically do.

-There is one caveat, however: some people do lose "real" pounds because they eat less while wearing waist trainers.
-After all, it can be especially uncomfortable to binge on chips or cookies when you're wearing a restrictive device.
-Since the garment is squeezing your midsection so intensely, putting pressure on your stomach, your body may get a false sense that it is "full."
+Since the garment is squeezing your midsection and putting pressure on your stomach, your body may get a false sense that it is "full."
 But, just as your waist will return to its normal size once you stop wearing a waist trainer, so, too, will your appetite.
+All that to say, if you're looking to fight fat around your abdomen, a waist trainer may be a "waste" of time!

 Woman holding a newborn baby

 Waist trainers also can help improve your posture—which certainly is a benefit to someone who spends all day crouching down to lift an infant out of a crib.
-Wearing a waist trainer for an hour a day can help anyone—not just new moms—who wants to improve their posture.
-It is important to note that "waist trainers" for post-partum use should provide support without being too tight.
-The point is compression, not pain.
+In fact, wearing a waist trainer for an hour a day can help anyone—not just new moms—who wants to improve their posture.

 What exercises help slim down your waist?